 The Outstation data shall be to a format and protocol approved by the Panel in accordance with BSCP601.

-The Outstation shall have the ability to allow the metering data to be read by instations other than the Settlement Instation provided the requirements of access to data of this Code of Practice are satisfied.
+The Outstation shall have the ability to allow the metering data to be read by Instations other than the Settlement Instation provided the requirements of access to data of this Code of Practice are satisfied.

 Access to metering data shall be in accordance with the provisions of the Code and the BSC Procedures referred to therein.
 Such access must not interfere with or endanger the security of the data or the collection process for Settlement purposes.